How Does Competency To Stand Trial Differ From The Insanity Defense?

 Competency To Stand Trial Vs. Mental State During Commission Of The Offense

-The insanity defense, as it is commonly referred, is a defense raised to negate legal culpability for the alleged crime.
+The insanity defense, as it is commonly referred to as a defense raised to negate legal culpability for the alleged crime.
 A viable insanity defense will establish that the defendant should not be held responsible for his or her actions due to legal insanity at the time of the crime.
 Defendants who plead not guilty by reason of insanity will stand trial, but may not be convicted of the crime charged.
-At times, competency and the insanity defense will both be an issue, but the defendant must be deemed competent before the defense can be raised and the prosecution move forward.
+At times, competency and the insanity defense will both be an issue, but the defendant must be deemed competent before the defense can be raised and the prosecution moves forward.

 Determining Competency To Stand Trial

 The issue of competency can be raised at any time by any of the parties, including the defense counsel or the court.
 Once competency has been raised, the trial court can order a psychological evaluation.
 During the evaluation, the psychologist will explore whether the defendant understands the charges, can communicate with defense counsel, can make reasoned decisions regarding the case, and understands the nature and gravity of the charges.
 Should the defendant be deemed incompetent, the court will order him or her to undergo treatment in an attempt to restore competency.